-Recently my son Michael and I went to an estate auction where the contents of three separate homes were being sold.
+Recently my son Michael and I went to an estate auction.
+There, the contents of three separate homes were being sold.
 As we previewed the merchandise, I happened upon a box that contained two large scrapbooks.
 Both of the books were crammed full of prints, pictures, and clippings from old magazines.
-I was immediately drawn to the box, and felt that I had to attempt to purchase it when it came across the auction block.
+I was immediately drawn to the box.
+I felt that I had to attempt to purchase it when it came across the auction block.

-Three hours, and forty dollars later, I was the anxious new owner of this large package of ephemera.
+Three hours, and forty dollars later, I was the anxious new owner of this large package of scrapbooks and ephemera.
 When we returned home, I sat for at least an hour and sorted through my treasures.
 I was not disappointed with what I found.
-On almost every page of the large scrap-books were other paper items tucked inside.
+On almost every page of the large scrapbooks were other paper items tucked inside.

 Slowly, carefully I turned each page, and marveled at the meticulous and whimsical way these books had been filled to over-flowing almost a hundred years ago.
 At one point, I discovered a packet of old photo negatives.
 As I opened them and held them up to the light, I noticed the form of a young man and lady (he in a pair of knickers, and she in a stylish “flapper” hat) sitting together on a river bank.
 They were smiling, and by all appearances they were excited to be in each other’s company.

 All Is Vanity